Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 BOSH is the core technology to Pivotal Ops Manager and its Pivotal Network delivery system for complex on-premise software systems.
 BOSH is the deployment technology used behind the scenes for [Pivotal Web Services](https://run.pivotal.io) which runs upon AWS.

-BOSH is the deployment technology used behind the scenes by [IBM BlueMix](https://www.ibm.com/cloud-computing/bluemix/) on its SoftLayer infrastructure.
+BOSH is the deployment technology used behind the scenes by [IBM Cloud](https://www.ibm.com/cloud/).

 BOSH is the deployment technology used by GE [Predix](https://www.predix.io/) which runs on various clouds and data centres.